5 tips for better digital accessibility in your traveler communications

 Alternative (alt) text is a basic principle of accessible design.
 It’s useful for assisting and supporting users who are sight-impaired or otherwise unable to visually identify images.
 Alt text is an “invisible” description of images.
 That means it’s added “behind” images so assistive technologies can detect it and read it aloud.
 Alt text should be simple and concise, describing the image as accurately as possible.
 Descriptions should be no longer than 100 characters; longer text may result in a poor experience for users.

-Including alt text with your images ensures all users, regardless of visual ability, can access the content on your site and in your documents.
+Including alt text with your images ensures all users, regardless of visual ability, can access and understand the content on your site and in your documents.

 2. Create information in audio and visual formats.